mrRobit/Zabbix_templates/README.md

 ## Template links

-Linked to Template Module Interfaces SNMPv2
+This template is NOT linked with "Template Module Interfaces SNMPv2".
+Please add it manually to your monitored host.

 ## Discovery rules